jorgeluisgalarraga/kick-and-punch-object-detection/README.md

 # kick-and-punch-object-detection
+You can try the [Kick and Punch Detector](https://kick-and-punch-object-detection.streamlit.app/)

 To execute the app, most of the commands are run from the root folder in your command line.